 The Pass user our least favorite activation method.
 Consecutive Calendar Days.
 This means whatever time you activate the card this counts as

 There are few attractions missing from the line up in Our Opinion.
-The fantastic Mob Museum, The Bodies Exhibits and the Eifell tower.
+The fantastic Mob Museum, and The Bodies Exhibits.
 These are quality and fun attractions that are on most other passes and it’s a shame they are missing.
-There is still tons to see and do but we do think these are missed
+There is still tons to see and do but we do think these are a missed

 The Las Vegas Pass is a real heavyweight on the Vegas Pass Scene.
 It combines so A+ Shows with great tours and some really good attractions.
 You are going to need to be interested in the High-End attractions to get value from the very high Purchase price.

 While it is expensive the attractions shows and tours are also very high end and very expensive as well so if you are looking for that all singing all dancing tour the Las Vegas Pass could be right up your street.

 We do advise hunting out sales and Promo codes however as if you can find 10-20% off that eye-watering Price becomes a lot more swallow-able and the Value goes through the roof!

 Have Your Say